librenms/librenms/doc/Extensions/Plugin-System.md

 With plugins you can extend LibreNMS with special functions that are specific to your setup or are not relevant or interesting for all community members.

-You are able to intervene in defined places in the behavior of the website, without it coming to problems with future updates.
+A few hooks are defined in LibreNMS to call the plugins.
+You are able to intervene in those defined places in the behavior of the application without risking problems with future updates.

 This documentation will give you a basis for writing a plugin for LibreNMS.
 An example plugin is included in the LibreNMS distribution.